This post may contain affiliate links. You can view my full disclosure here.

 If you have negative people like this in your life, you should probably stop spending time with them, if possible.
-If it’s not possible to totally avoid them, try to limit the amount of time you’re around them.
-If they’re a co-worker, a family member, or someone else that you’re forced to be around all the time, it can be more complicated.
+But if it’s not possible to totally avoid them, try to limit the amount of time you’re around them.
+When the negative person is a co-worker, a family member, or someone else that you’re forced to be around all the time, it can be more complicated.
 Maybe you should just confront them when they’re killing your vibe – just kindly ask them to stop being such a Negative Nelly!

 If you’re someone who can’t stop hitting snooze in the morning, then that might be why you always feel tired.
 In this study conducted by Harvard, they found out that people who wake up earlier are (basically) just way more productive and successful than people who wake up later.